 4.5 Whilst We endeavour to ensure that all Prices displayed on Our website are accurate, errors may occasionally occur.
 We shall inform You as soon as We become aware of an error in the pricing of a Product.
 In that event, We shall also request Your confirmation whether You wish to proceed with the Order at the correct price or whether You wish to cancel Your Order.
 If We are unable to contact You for any reason, Your Order will be deemed cancelled.
 Any monies paid in respect of cancelled Orders shall be refunded in full within 30 days from the date of cancellation.

 The Price shall be due and payable by You in full and cleared funds at the time You place Your Order, unless otherwise agreed in writing by Us, and the time of payment shall always be of the essence of the Contract.

 6.1 Delivery of the Products shall take place at the Delivery Location.
 It is Your responsibility to ensure that the address of the Delivery Location is accurate.
 We shall not be responsible if this Delivery Location is incorrect.

-6.2 3-5 business days delivery in respect of your order if:
+6.2 Next day delivery is guaranteed in respect of Your Order if: